 2. Chained Up Dog Gets Forever Home

-Cha-Cha, a four year old Pit Bull, was found chained to a garage with her mother.
-Chained Incorporated, a nonprofit organization that helps free chained up dogs, found that Cha-Cha and her mother were chained to the garage twenty four seven.
+Cha-Cha, a four-year-old Pit Bull, was found chained to a garage with her mother.
+Chained Incorporated, a nonprofit organization that helps free chained up dogs, found that Cha-Cha and her mother were chained to the garage twenty-four-seven.
 After they were rescued, Cha-Cha’s mom was eventually adopted, but Cha-Cha was still waiting and waiting.
 After an entire year, it seemed like there was no hope, but that’s when Emilee saw Cha-Cha on Facebook.
-Watch this vlog to see the emotional journey of Emilee journeying to finally adopt Cha-Cha.
+Watch the vlog above to see the emotional journey of Emilee as she finally adopted Cha-Cha.

 3. Adopting A Doberman With No Ears